What should we learn from the account of Samson and Delilah?

-The story of Samson and Delilah, recorded in the 16th chapter of Judges, has been the delight of scores of writers, artists, and composers for hundreds of years.
+The story of Samson and Delilah, recorded in the sixteenth chapter of Judges, has been the delight of scores of writers, artists, and composers for hundreds of years.
 When Samson dallied with Delilah in the Sorek Valley of ancient Philistia, he never imagined that their sordid relationship would be projected on huge movie screens some 30 centuries later.

-Samson was born a Nazirite, meaning “separated” or “set aside” for God.
+Samson was born a Nazirite, meaning he was “separated” or “set aside” for God.
 This meant that he was not to drink wine or fruit of the vine.
 He couldn’t go near or touch a dead body, human or animal, nor could he cut his hair.
 Though he was set apart for special service to God (Judges 13:5), Samson ignored his Nazirite vow of godly devotion and relied upon his own strength and abilities rather than upon God’s.
-Although God empowered him with supernatural strength to begin the deliverance of the people of Israel from the Philistines (Judges 13:5), it was his weakness for the Philistine women that did him in (Judges 14:1-3, 16:1-22).
-His passion for women was more important to him than God's expressed will (Deuteronomy 7:3).
+Although God empowered him with supernatural strength to begin the deliverance of the people of Israel from the Philistines (Judges 13:5), it was his weakness for the Philistine women that did him in (Judges 14:1–3, 16:1–22).
+His passion for women was more important to him than God’s expressed will (Deuteronomy 7:3).

 All sin, especially sexual sin, comes with its own dire and sometimes deadly consequences.
-Sin binds us, then it blinds us; then it slowly but imperturbably grinds away at us (Judges 16:21).
+Sin binds us, then it blinds us; then it slowly and inexorably grinds away at us (Judges 16:21).
 In truth, sin will take us farther than we may intend to go.
 It will hold us longer than we may intend to stay.
 Furthermore, sin will cost us more than we intend to pay.
 We must heed the stern warning: “Above all else, guard your heart, for it is the wellspring of life” (Proverbs 4:23).

 We learn that God can use the wicked as well as the righteous to accomplish His will.
 We also discover that our own righteousness or wickedness will not deter God from doing His will.
 Though God punishes wrongdoing, He may wait in delivering the punishment.